 Key Takeaways

-• Real estate attorneys play a crucial role in the property industry, providing legal guidance and representation to clients in various real estate transactions.
+- Real estate attorneys serve a protective function in the property industry, ensuring legality, accuracy, and fairness in real estate dealings.

 The Education and Training Required to Become a Real Estate Attorney